sparkflows/sparkflows-docs/docs/user-guide/user-guide/visualizations/working-with-idashboard.rst

    :alt: Dataset
    :width: 80%

-Once you save it, the chart will appear in chart list page
+Once you save it, the chart will appear on the chart list page

-Similarly you can create different chart using specified chart type
+Similarly, you can create a different chart using a specified chart type

 .. figure:: ../../../_assets/tutorials/dataset/chart_list1.PNG
    :alt: Dataset
    :width: 80%

-Now using existing chart, you can create new dashboard
+Now using an existing chart, you can create a new dashboard

-Select ``Dashboard`` tab & Click on CREATE DASHBOARD
+Select the ``Dashboard`` tab & Click on CREATE DASHBOARD

 .. figure:: ../../../_assets/tutorials/dataset/dashboard_tab1.PNG
    :alt: Dataset
    :width: 80%

-it will take us to New Dashboard page
+It will take you to the New Dashboard page

 .. figure:: ../../../_assets/tutorials/dataset/chart-dash1.PNG
    :alt: Dataset
    :width: 80%

-Using drag & drop you need to add chart in canvas, Add NAME, DESCRIPTION & SAVE it.
+Using drag & drop you need to add a chart in canvas, Add NAME, DESCRIPTION & SAVE it.

 .. figure:: ../../../_assets/tutorials/dataset/save-dashboard.PNG
    :alt: Dataset
    :width: 80%

-Once the Dashboard got saved successfully, it will show in dashboard list page from where you can view, edit & delete it.
+Once the Dashboard got saved successfully, it will show on the dashboard list page from where you can view, edit & delete it.

 .. figure:: ../../../_assets/tutorials/dataset/dashboard_list1.PNG
    :alt: Dataset